SquareSR/Testing-Red-Classic/red-classic/README.md

 Weedle Guy:
 - Tail Whip x2, spam Tackle [1-6 Potion]
+- Check Squirtle's Special at L8

-> 13 SPC at L8 is bad special, save before Brock
+> If Squirlte has 13 SPC at L8, then save before Brock

 Swap Squirtle and Nido at some point (nido should be the lead)
 - 1-15 hp Potion